 What an ancient picture of great powers and talents prostituted to base and purposeless ends and withheld from the service of God!
 What an ancient spectacle!
 And how modern and up-to-date, in this respect, was Ahab, king of Israel.
 What a likeness to him in conduct today are many talented men and women.
 I know men and women -- you know men and women -- with diamond and ruby abilities who are worth no more to God through the churches than a punctured Japanese nickel in a Chinese bazaar!
 So many there are who, like Ahab, withhold their talents from God -- using them in the service of the devil.
 People there are, not a few, who have pipe organ abilities and make no more music for the causes of Christ than a wheezy saxophone in an idiot’s hands.
 People there are, many of them, who have incandescent light powers who make no more light for God than a smoky barn lantern, with smoke-blackened globe, on a stormy night.
 People there are -- I know them and you know them -- with locomotive powers doing pushcart work for God.
 People there are -- and how sad ’tis true -- who have steam-shovel abilities who are doing teaspoon work for God.
 Yes!
 Now look at this overfed bull bellowing for a little spot of grass outside his own vast pasture lands -- and, if you are withholding talents and powers from the service of God, receive the rebuke of the tragic and ludicrous picture.

-the third scene in this tragedy of "Payday Someday."
+And now, consider the third scene in this tragedy of "Payday Someday."
 It is:

 THE WICKED WIFE